static-frame/static-frame/doc/source/articles/hash.rst

 8016017

 StaticFrame's built-in support for creating message digests is shown to be more efficient than two common approaches with Pandas.
-The first approach uses the Pandas utilty function ``pd.hash_pandas_object()`` to derive per-column integer hashes.
+The first approach uses the Pandas utility function ``pd.hash_pandas_object()`` to derive per-column integer hashes.
 This routine uses a bespoke digest algorithm that makes no claim of cryptographic collision resistance.
 For comparison here, those per-column integer hashes are used as input to a ``hashlib`` message digest function.
 The second approach provides a JSON representation of the entire DataFrame as input to a ``hashlib`` message digest function.
 While this may be more collision resistant than ``pd.hash_pandas_object()``, it is often slower.
 The following chart displays performance characteristics of these two approaches compared to ``via_hashlib()``.
 Over a range of DataFrame shapes and type mixtures, ``via_hashlib()`` outperforms all except one.

 .. image:: https://raw.githubusercontent.com/static-frame/static-frame/master/doc/source/articles/hash/hash-1e6.png